nighthawkcoders/python-pages/_posts/2023-09-14-java-free_response.md

 - Display content backwards

 ## Live Grading Presentation.
-> On Live grading reviews each team will present to another Tables/Teams while presenting to the Teacher.
-Each team will have 10 minutes to go over their FRQs.
+> On Live grading reviews each team will present to another Table/Team while the Teacher observes.
+Each team will have 10 minutes to go over their FRQs; or a little over 2 minutes per FRQ.
 - Create a Team Review and Review Ticket for all 4 FRQs with each Team Member participating in the discussion.
+- Record presentations and make a highlight clip 30 seconds to 1 minute on each of the FRQs.
+There will be a live review to go over final review ticket and clips.

 > Presentation.
 Introduce 'FRQ lesson' and introduce how you plan to present the Material(s).
 - Have parts that each person will go over.